EasternEdgeRobotics/rov-sim/README.md

 2. Follow steps 1 and 2 of the [Running the Simulation](#running-the-simulation) section.

-3. Enter super-user mode.
-Running the sim in super-user mode overcomes issues pertaining to recieving data on ros-topics:
-        ```
-        su
-        ```

-2. Navigate to this repository clone and run the following script (or make it a systemctl process if you like):
+3. Navigate to this repository clone and run the following script:
         ```
         bash start_simulation_headless.bash
         ```